AllStarCodeOrg/TeachBack/README.md

 **ONLY APPLICABLE TO LEAD INSTRUCTOR APPLICANTS**

 ### Task
 Pick any relevant basic programming topic (variables, conditionals, loops, arrays, p5 animation, CSS, DOM, etc.) and create a **3-5 minute** lesson.
-Lead Instructor applicants will mock-teach their lesson to the interviewers.
+Lead Instructor applicants will mock-teach their lessons during the in-person interview.

 ### Rubric
 - **PREPAREDNESS**